0xsequence-demos/sequence-dotnet-boilerplate/README.md

 - Send an ERC1155 Sale or Mint transaction
 - Use the Indexer API to check if the guest wallet owns the item

+## Limitations

+- Does not support .NET Core
+- EOA wallet from the private key is not covered by gas sponsorship

 ## Dependencies

 - Newtonsoft.Json